Recipe at the end of this blot > sautéed Ndagala (whitebait) in tomato sauce.

 - Place tray in the middle of a small table

 - Everyone sits around the table and eats with a large spoon from the dish

 - Any leftovers are for breakfast the next morning

 - Some villagers use banana leaves as the tray – the leaf then being fed to the animals

 The next post in this series will be for a ‘middle class’ engagement celebration.

-Post updated from 2011
+Post updated 2014

 - At least 36 killed in Burundi attack (telegraph.co.uk)